cristianastan2/AOES-CLIM670-NCAR-CESM-Quickstart/_episodes/01-Quickstart-Review.md

 ---
 title: "CESM Quickstart Review"
 teaching: 0
 exercises: 0
 questions:
-- "Review how to setup and run cases with CESM?"
+- "Review how to setup and run a case with CESM?"
 objectives:
 keypoints:
 ---

-### Let's review how to setup a case with CESM
+Let's review how to setup a case with CESM
 What directory do I need to be in to setup a case?

 ~~~